apmath/apmath.github.io/z_page9.markdown

  <script type="text/javascript"
     src="http://cdn.mathjax.org/mathjax/latest/MathJax.js?config=TeX-AMS-MML_HTMLorMML">
   </script>
 I am an educator and technology enthusiast from the New England region in the United States.
 The materials on this site are intended for teachers and students of AP Calculus.
-I initially put the site together when I first started teaching a couple of decades ago for the purpose of sharing course-related content with my own students and colleagues at other schools.
+I initially put the site together when I first started teaching a couple of decades ago.
 Here you will find typed tutorials, references, worksheets, actual AP and mock exam questions, summer review packets, links to external resources, etc. I hope you find these materials useful in your teaching or learning.
 For questions or comments email me at apcalc@pm.me or use the form below.

 $$ \int_a^b f(x) dx = F(b)-F(a) $$